FairwindsOps/rok8s-scripts/CONTRIBUTING.md

 * Make sure you have added the necessary tests for your changes if applicable.
 * Make sure you have added any required documentation changes.

+## Pre-commit

+This repo contains a pre-commit file for use with [pre-commit](https://pre-commit.com/).
+Just run `pre-commit install` and you will have the hooks.

 ## Making Trivial Changes

 ### Documentation